Most interesting landmarks of Bonaire

 - Goto Meer – salt lake with large population of flamingos.
 In January – July in the lake are breeding several hundreds of these birds.

 - Lac Bay mangrove forest – one of the best preserved mangrove forest in the Caribbean.
 Four species of mangroves grow here.

 - Pekelmeer – salt flat with colorful lakes – habitat of flamingos and numerous other birds.

-- Suplado Blowhole – spectacular blowhole at the northern coast.
+- Suplado Blowhole – Spectacular blowhole (or two blowholes) at the northern coast.

 - Cueba di Roshikiri – cave with petroglyphs at the entrance.